 Graduate students from the four groups of programs had the same opinion in most criteria.
 They totally agree that “Characteristics” are important to be innovative and they strongly agree that creative approach and self-driven and persistent are the most important in this criterion.
 Business Graduate students are indifferent that highly future oriented is needed to be innovative.
 They strongly agree that “Attributes” such as curiosity is important to be innovative.
 They are indifferent with aggressively ambitious.
 They were totally indifferent with “Values” except graduate students from Design-Arts that they agree with peace and freedom and strongly agree with integrity, respectful for others and personal and social responsibilities are important to be innovative.

 Regards “Types of knowledge” each academic program claimed that the most important knowledge is related with their program.
-Graduate students from business programs think Business knowledge (business plan, marketing, market needs, etc) is the most important knowledge needed to be innovative, followed by Technical, Design, and Law and Legal knowledge.
-Graduate students from engineering programs think that Technical knowledge (Technology, methods, engineering, production, etc) is the most important knowledge someone would need to be innovative followed by Design, Business, and Law and Legal knowledge.
-Graduate students from Design-Arts programs think that Design knowledge (conceptualization, creativity, form, ergonomic issues, etc) is the most important knowledge needed to be innovative, followed by Technical, Business, and Law and Legal knowledge.
+Graduate students from business programs think Business knowledge (business plan, marketing, market needs, etc.) is the most important knowledge needed to be innovative, followed by Technical, Design, and Law and Legal knowledge.
+Graduate students from engineering programs think that Technical knowledge (Technology, methods, engineering, production, etc.) is the most important knowledge someone would need to be innovative followed by Design, Business, and Law and Legal knowledge.
+Graduate students from Design-Arts programs think that Design knowledge (conceptualization, creativity, form, ergonomic issues, etc.) is the most important knowledge needed to be innovative, followed by Technical, Business, and Law and Legal knowledge.
 In overall graduate students recognize in first position Technical, Design, Business and finally Law knowledge in order to be innovative.

 Graduate students from the Business, Engineering programs agree and Design-Arts graduate students strongly agree about the contribution of CMU culture, impact of the academic department’s culture, influence of CMU facilities (like libraries, laboratories, classrooms, gyms and business incubators), effect of academic activities (like seminars, meetings, etc.), impact the curriculum program, CMU faculty skills and classmates-colleagues are important to be innovative.

 Overall, Graduate students strongly agree that “Characteristics” such as creative approach and self-driven and persistent.
 They strongly agree that “Attributes” such as persistent and curiosity, but they are indifferent with aggressively ambitious is important to be innovative.
 In contrast, they are indifferent about the “Values” except Design-Arts graduate students.

+An extended graphical analysis of the findings can be found in Appendix C.

 Gender